Muon tomography: First muogram

 The first muogram was produced in 1970 by a team led by Luis Walter Alvarez, who installed detection apparatus in the Belzoni Chamber of the Pyramid of Khafre to search for hidden rooms within the structure.
 He recorded the number of muons after they had passed through the Pyramid.
 With an invention of this particle tracking technique, he worked out the methods to generate the muogram as a function of muon's arriving angles.
 The generated muogram was compared with the results of the computer simulations, and he concluded that there were no hidden chambers in the Pyramid of Chephren after the apparatus was exposed to the Pyramid for several months.

 Film muography

 Tanaka and Niwa's pioneering work created film muography, which uses nuclear emulsion.
+Film muography enabled them to obtain the first interior imaging of an active volcano in 2007, revealing the structure of the magma pathway of Asama volcano.
 Exposures of nuclear emulsions were taken in the direction of the volcano and then analyzed with a newly invented scanning microscope, custom built for the purpose of identifying particle tracks more efficiently.
-Film muography enabled them to obtain the first interior imaging of an active volcano in 2007, revealing the structure of the magma pathway of Asama volcano.